 - This may mean that some cats may eventually end up only needing insulin once a day or no longer need insulin injections a all.

 - If this happens, it is important to remember that the pancreas will never fully recover to normal, and your cat may need treatment with insulin again in the future.

 - The diagnosis of remission should only be made by a veterinarian.

 Insulin can be given using disposable needle and insulin syringe or an insulin injection pen.
 It is personal preference which one you use.
 If you would like to switch between the needle/syringe system to the injection pen system or vice versa, please let us know and we will assist you in locating what options are available for your cat.

 Draw up the prescribed amount of insulin.
 For cats, this is usually a very small amount and is often right at the bottom of the syringe – it is such a small volume that sometimes you may question whether you actually gave the dose to the cat!
 If you are unsure, it is best NOT to give another injection as you could end up overdosing your cat.
-The typical starting dose is 1iu per cat every 12 hours under the skin.
+The starting dose of the insulin will vary from cat to cat and is largely dependent on their bodyweight and pre-feeding glucose levels.
 Very importantly - use only the insulin needle/syringe or injection pen provided by your veterinarian.
 This is because there are a number of different insulin needle/syringes and injection pens; and using the wrong delivery system may mean that your cat could receive the wrong insulin dose.